larsoleruben/larsoleruben.github.io/diary/sql.md

 --change type and constraints to your liking
 ```

-### how to make a simple cursor to iterate over a table
+### How to make a simple cursor to iterate over a table
 ```sql

 declare @id int, @name varchar(200), @currency varchar(10), @country varchar(10), @lat decimal, @lon decimal, @code varchar(50)